Martypizzi/Plot_twist_2022-2023/README.md

     imageMode(CORNER)
     image(window, 250, 150, width-500, height-250)
 ```
 After that, the global variables are recalled and the cancel and print buttons are also set.
-In this case, it will be possible to auto-save the page every time the textArr is deleted.
-Each time the cancel button is pressed, the textArr will be set back to zero.
+In this case, it will be possible to auto-save the page every time the `textArr` is deleted.
+Each time the cancel button is pressed, the `textArr` will be set back to zero.
+The button in the upper-left corner which is going to show the current letter selection is also set.

 ```python
     global textArr, letterArr, currSel, xAdd, yAdd, fontSize, posx, posy, saveButtonX, saveButtonY, buttonRadius, gommina